ravinderjangra/safe-authenticator-mobile/README.md

   * Auto-reconnect: Turn on auto-reconnect to automatically log into the app when resuming from background mode.

 * **Handle Access Requests from Apps:**
-  The SAFE application authorizes through the Authenticator with the required access permissions.
-The application can create its own container and request access to default containers of the SAFE Network i.e. documents, downloads, music, pictures, videos, public and public names, or other application's containers through the authorization request.
+  The SAFE application authorises through the Authenticator with the required access permissions.
+The application can create its own container and request access to default containers of the SAFE Network i.e. documents, downloads, music, pictures, videos, public and public names, or other application's containers through the authorisation request.

   * **Auth Request:**
     Allow apps to request default container access & also to create an app's own private container.